 The University's Title IX Coordinator oversees compliance with all aspects of the sexual harassment, discrimination, and misconduct polity.
 The Coordinator reports directly to the President of the University.
 Questions about this policy should be directed to the Title IX Coordinator.
 Anyone wishing to make a report relating to discrimination or harassment may do so by reporting the concern to the university Title IX Coordinator.

-Samuel Tschetter, Director of Student Affairs and Title IX Coordinator 15800 Calvary Rd Kansas City, MO 6147 Madison Hall, Office 110 (816) 768-6975 samuel.tschetter@calvary.edu
+Jolayne Rogers, Human Resources Director and Title IX Coordinator

+15800 Calvary Rd

+Kansas City, MO 6147

+Madison Hall, Office 202

+(816) 425.6148

+jolayne.rogers@calvary.edu

 Inquiries may be made externally to: